 Recommended Wireless Network Preference

-There are multiple wireless networks available on the NJIT campus, this makes the preference order important.
+There are multiple wireless networks available on the NJIT campus.
+This makes the preference order important.
 Most devices support a preference order.
-Should your device not support a preference order it may be necessary to "forget" a network, remove it from the configuration, if it is interfering with your NJIT connection.
+Should your device not support a preference order it may be necessary to "forget" a network, or remove it from the configuration if it is interfering with your NJIT connection.

-All other wireless networks, such as home and commercial networks, which are out of range, can be set anywhere in the preference order.
+All non-NJIT wireless networks, such as home and commercial networks, which are out of range, can be set anywhere in the preference order.